A Linked Conference

 Throughout the 1980’s, Christian Camping International (CCI-BC) ran a thriving annual conference, but the BCCA Camping Conference was faltering.
 Just as it is today, the majority of BC’s Christian camps were also members of BCCA.
 Because budgets and time constraints are always tight, many camps felt that they couldn’t afford the time and expense to participate in two conferences.
 For a variety of reasons, a majority of those camps that were members of both organizations chose to attend the CCI-BC event and pass on the BCCA event.
 The executive of BCCA approached CCI-BC (now known as the FCC-BC) to see if the two organizations could join forces.

 After much discussion and some trial and error, the idea of a ‘linked conference’ was born.
 Today, two representatives from BCCA and two representatives from FCC plus one representative from the host facility form the Conference Committee.
 The first 36 hours of the conference is run by the BCCA (they pick the speaker, set the content and hold their AGM) and the second 36 hours is run by the FCC (they pick the speaker, set the content and hold their AGM).
-The workshop tracks are organized by the committee, and except for a very small number of sessions aimed specifically at topics for Christian camps (still the bulk of the camps and delegates in attendance each year), the majority of the workshops have no faith content (33 of 36 sessions in 2015 – a pretty typical number).
+The workshop tracks are organized by the committee, and except for a very small number of sessions aimed specifically at topics for Christian camps (still the bulk of the camps and delegates in attendance each year), the majority of the workshops have no faith content.

 In this “linked” format, the BCCA serves its mandate and membership by providing inspirational and thoughtful speakers to challenge and equip those serving at their member camps (faith based or otherwise) while the FCC serves its mandate and membership by providing speakers to encourage and strengthen the faith of those serving at their member camps.